daddeJ/CMS/README.md

 ## Project Overview

 The **Contacts App** is a cross-platform mobile application designed to manage and store contact information efficiently.
 It follows a **Clean Architecture** approach, separating the application into layers for maintainability, scalability.
-The app supports both **online API integration** and **offline storage** for a seamless user experience.
+The app supports **online API integration** for a seamless user experience.

 ### Key Features
 * Add, edit, and delete contacts